When You Try to Adopt/Rescue a Dog But the Universe is Against You

 But here is where the mixed emotions set in for me.
 While I think Biscuit is the cutest thing ever and I already am madly in love with her, my heart aches for a dog sitting in the shelter that I wasn’t able to help.
 I found it hard to even be on Facebook today because my newsfeed always has stories about dogs in need.

 You might say I am feeling more than just a little guilty but I am trying not to be too hard on myself.
 Our situation is different and I have to respect that.
 We aren’t in a position to just go to a shelter and pull any dog out.
 I can’t afford to stretch out the journey I’ve been on with Frisbee by adding another dog with problems.
 And like I said, if you have gone through this, God Bless You and I feel for you and if you haven’t then you may not totally understand how hard it’s been and that’s okay too.

 I did make a promise to myself that when Frisbee is no longer with us and it’s time to bring another furry friend home I will go to a shelter and get the least pretty, 3 legged, one-eyed dog I can find and bring him/her home.
 That’s the kind of dog I want to rescue and will rescue someday.

-If you're wondering how Frisbee and Biscuit are doing, here are a couple videos of their first day together.
-Click here to watch the video compilation.
+If you’re wondering how Frisbee and Biscuit are doing, here are a couple of videos of their first day together: Click here to watch the video compilation.